26 August 2025

 When we fast, we don’t eat; we pray.
 Instead of that mealtime, we’re talking with God.

-So if you’ve gone to a restaurant with your friends, but you’re on a fast, and have to tell the waiter, “Just water, please,” and sit there sipping your water while everybody else in the room is eating a proper lunch… um, what’re you doing there?
+So if you go to a restaurant with your friends, but you’re on a fast, and have to tell the waiter, “Just water, please,” and sit there sipping your water while everybody else in the room is eating a proper lunch… um, what’re you doing there?
 You’re supposed to be off by yourself, praying!

-I’ve made this mistake myself. ’Cause I didn’t understand the practice or the point of fasting; I just figured during the fast time I’d generally pray more often and more fervently… but all my friends were going to a restaurant after church, and I wanted to hang out with them, and I don’t need to eat; I’ll just have water.
+I’ve made this mistake myself.
+I didn’t understand the practice or the point of fasting; I just figured during the fast time I’d generally pray more often and more fervently.
+But all my friends were going to a restaurant after church, and I wanted to hang out with them, so I went.
+And just had water.

 Just water?
 I didn’t want food?
 Was I feeling okay?